HadarGreinsmark/hadargreinsmark.github.io/_posts/2017-09-22-new-tech-blog.md

 ---
 layout: post
-title:  "My new tech blog"
+title:  "My New Tech Blog"
 ---
 Hi and welcome to my new tech blog.
 I have for many years thought about starting a blog, but have always been struggling against thoughts like where and how to publish it.
 But now I'm starting one!